Flood Watch issued for Bienville, Bossier, Caddo, Claiborne, De Soto, Jackson by NWS - NewsBreak

 Flash Flood Warning issued for Jasper, Tyler by NWS

-Effective: 2023-01-07 23:47:00 CST Expires: 2023-01-08 02:00:00 CST Urgency: Immediate Severity: Severe Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2023-01-08 02:34:00 CST Expires: 2023-01-08 04:00:00 CST Urgency: Immediate Severity: Severe Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 Be especially cautious at night when it is harder to recognize the dangers of flooding.
-Target Area: Jasper; Tyler FLASH FLOOD WARNING REMAINS IN EFFECT UNTIL 2 AM CST SUNDAY FOR NORTHERN JASPER AND NORTHWESTERN TYLER COUNTIES At 1147 PM CST, Doppler radar indicated thunderstorms producing heavy rain across the warned area.
-Between 1 and 4 inches of rain have fallen.
+Be aware of your surroundings and do not drive on flooded roads.
+Stay away or be swept away.
+River banks and culverts can become unstable and unsafe.
+Please report observed flooding to local emergency services or law enforcement and request they pass this information to the National Weather Service when you can do so safely.
+Target Area: Jasper; Tyler The National Weather Service in Lake Charles has issued a * Flash Flood Warning for Northern Jasper County in southeastern Texas Northern Tyler County in southeastern Texas * Until 400 AM CST. * At 234 AM CST, Doppler radar indicated thunderstorms producing heavy rain across the warned area.
+Between 1 and 3 inches of rain have fallen.
 Additional rainfall amounts of 1 to 2 inches are possible in the warned area.
-Flash flooding is ongoing or expected to begin shortly.
+Flash flooding is already occurring.
 HAZARD...Flash flooding caused by thunderstorms.
 SOURCE...Radar.
-IMPACT...Flash flooding of small creeks and streams, urban areas, highways, streets and underpasses as well as other poor drainage and low-lying areas.
-Some locations that will experience flash flooding include Jasper, Colmesneil, Chester, Rockland, Ebenezer, Browndell, Harrisburg and Sam Rayburn Dam.
+IMPACT...Flash flooding of small creeks and streams, urban areas, highways, streets and underpasses as well as other poor drainage and low-lying areas. * Some locations that will experience flash flooding include Jasper, Colmesneil, Chester, Rockland, Ebenezer and Sam Rayburn Dam.
 FLASH FLOOD...RADAR INDICATED

 weather.gov